-Change in assumptions as at 31 August 2017: Approximate % increase to Employer Liability Approximate monetary amount £ 0.5% decrease in Real Discount Rate 13% 192,000 0.5% increase in the Salary Increase Rate 3% 38,000 0.5% increase in the Pension Increase Rate 10% 149,000
+Change in assumptions as at 31 August 2018: Approximate % increase to Employer Liability Approximate monetary amount £ 0.5% decrease in Real Discount Rate 14% 198,000 0.5% increase in the Salary Increase Rate 2% 36,000 0.5% increase in the Pension Increase Rate 11% 159,000

-23. OPERATING LEASE COMMITMENTS
+22. OPERATING LEASE COMMITMENTS

-At 31 August 2017 the total of the academy trust's future minimum lease payments under non-cancellable operating leases was:
+At 31 August 2018 the total of the academy trust's future minimum lease payments under non-cancellable operating leases was:

-2017 £ 2016 £
+2018 £ 2017 £

+AMOUNTS PAYABLE:

-AMOUNTS PAYABLE: Within 1 year Between 1 and 5 years 840 - 2,520 840
+Within 1 year 2,042 840

+Between 1 and 5 years 2,893 -

-Total 840 3,360
+Total 4,935 840

-24. RELATED PARTY TRANSACTIONS
+23. RELATED PARTY TRANSACTIONS

-Owing to the nature of the Academy's operations and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trust has an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the Academy's financial regulations and normal procurement procedures.
+Owing to the nature of the academy trust and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which Trustees have an interest.
+All transactions involving such organisations are conducted in accordance with the requirements of the AFH and with the trust's financial regulations and normal procurement procedures relating to connected and related party transactions.

-No related party transactions took place in either the current or prior period.
+No related party transactions took place in the period of account, other than certain trustees' remuneration and expenses already disclosed in note 10.

-25. CONNECTED CHARITIES
+24. CONNECTED CHARITIES

-The Kirby Muxloe Primary School Parents and Friends Association (Charity number 506666) raises money for the school and then, in line with its own board decisions, donates funds for particular projects, or assets for the benefit of the academy.
-The charity's net assets/reserves at 31 August 2017 were £27,516 (2016: £15,401).
-The charity's gross income for the year to 31 August 2017 was £16,285 (2016: £17,335), its expenditure was £7,169 (2016: £9,800) and its surplus for the year was £9,115 (2016: £7,535).
+The Kirby Muxloe School Parent and Friends Association (charity number 506666) raises money for the school and then, in line with its own board decisions, donates funds for particular projects, or assets for the benefit of the academy.
+The charity's net assets/reserves at 31 August 2018 were £30,099 (2017: £27,516).
+The charity's gross income for the year to 31 August 2018 was £18,063 (2017: £16,285) its expenditure was £15,480 (2017: £7,169) and its surplus was £2,583 (2017: £9,115).

-26. MEMBERS' LIABILITY
+25. MEMBERS' LIABILITY

-Each member of the charitable company undertakes to contribute to the assets of the company in the event of it being wound up while he/she is a member, or within one year after he/she ceases to be a member, such amount as may be required, not exceeding \pounds 10 for the debts and liabilities contracted before he/she ceases to be a member.
+Each member of the charitable company undertakes to contribute to the assets of the company in the event of it being wound up while he/she is a member, or within one year after he/she ceases to be a member, such amount as may be required, not exceeding $\pounds$ 10 for the debts and liabilities contracted before he/she ceases to be a member.